thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ### Step 7.1 Create customer

-Let's create a customer with title "My New Customer".
-Please see instruction below:
+Let's create a customer with the title "My New Customer".
+Please see the instruction below:

 {% include images-gallery.html imageCollection="step71" showListImageTitles="true" %}